 I’ve had some fabulous launch parties, including a historical walking tour of the town where the book is set.
 You can take the tour on YouTube.
 I was also filmed talking about my research and reading a scene at a local historical society – watch it here.
 The Whittier Home Museum staged a very successful reading of the scenes from Delivering the Truth featuring costumed actors portraying Rose and Whittier.
 Watch the video from Amesbury Community Televison here.
 See my guest post on Suzanne Adair’s Relevant History blog about the series, and my earlier interview with Meryl Goldsmith.

 “The Mayor and the Midwife” appeared in Blood on the Bayou: Bouchercon Anthology 2016 edited by Greg Herren (Down & Out Books).
-The story has been nominated for a 2016 Agatha Award for Best Short Story.
-Read it here!
+The story was nominated for a 2016 Agatha Award for Best Short Story.

-In “The Tragic Death of Mrs. Edna Fogg” appears in Malice Domestic 12: Murder Most Historical (Wildside Press) releasing in April, Midwife Rose tracks down the murderer of a local woman suffragist.
+In “The Tragic Death of Mrs. Edna Fogg,” published in Malice Domestic 12: Murder Most Historical (Wildside Press, 2017), Midwife Rose tracks down the murderer of a local woman suffragist.

 “A Questionable Death,” a short story featuring Rose and her friend Bertie Winslow, was nominated for a 2015 Agatha Award for Best Short Story.
 It first appeared in History and Mystery, Oh My!
 (Mystery and Horror, LLC, January 2015).
 It’s now available for a free read over at Kings River Life Magazine.
 The story follows Rose and Bertie in 1888 Amesbury, Massachusetts as they unravel a tale of abuse and deceit.